IdkDwij/Termithon/README.md

 15. clear (Clears screen)
 16. loadbarTest (Tests the loadbar)
 17. intro (Displays initial text)
+18. sqrt (Enter a number and it will calculate the square root)
+19. date (Displays date)

    \  |        |  |   _)       |         |     _|